asyml/texar-pytorch/examples/xlnet/README.md

 `--cache-dir` flags.
 Note that it is not required to indicate that the task is a regression task --- the data loader will figure it out.

-You can use `--pretrained_model_name` to specify the pre-trained model we want to use.
+You can use `--pretrained-model-name` to specify the pre-trained model you want to use.
 Models are saved every 500 steps under the directory `saved_models`.

 We use a batch size of 4 because this is the maximum batch size that fits under 12GB GPU memory.
 The official training